|SATURDAY August 17

 many engagements with his own group, Tucker is

-sought after clinician and educator.
-He has been
+a sought after clinician and educator.
+He has

-invited to give master classes in the United States
+been invited to give master classes in the United

-a master’s degree in jazz performance from New
+and a master’s degree in jazz performance from

 AMSTAT certified Alexander Technique teacher